Install a Custom Distribution on a Linode

 Create some room for two new disks.
-One will be formatted ext4 to move the file system to and one will be for swap.
+One formatted ext4 to move the file system to and one for swap.
 To make more room, consider deleting the initial distribution that was created during Linode creation.

 Create a new ext4 disk.
-The new disk should be large enough to accommodate the root filesystem that was created on your raw disk (2000 MB).
+The new disk should be large enough to accommodate the root file system that was created on your raw disk (2000 MB).
 You can make this as large as you’d like, but you should leave enough space for a separate swap partition.
-For this example, we’ll name this disk Boot-New.
+For this example, name this disk Boot-New.

 Create the second new disk and choose swap for the disk type.
-The size of this disk will depend upon your needs, but it’s recommended that you make it between 256-512MB to start.
-We’ll label this disk Swap.
+The size of this disk depends upon your needs, but it’s recommended that you make it between 256-512MB to start.
+Label this disk Swap.

 Create a new configuration profile with a name of your choice.
-For this example, we’ll call the new profile Installer-New and it will use the following options:
+For this example, call the new profile Installer-New and it uses the following options: